avo-hq/docs.avohq.io/docs/2.0/tabs.md

 # Tabs and panels

-Once your Avo resources reach a certain level of complexity you feel the need to better organize them into groups.
-You can already use the [`heading`](fields.html#heading) to separate the fields inside a panel but maybe you'd like to do more.
+Once your Avo resources reach a certain level of complexity, you might feel the need to better organize the fields, associations, and resource tools into groups.
+You can already use the [`heading`](fields.html#heading) to separate the fields inside a panel, but maybe you'd like to do more.

 ## Panels

 <img :src="('/assets/img/tabs-and-panels/panel.png')" alt="Panel" class="border mb-4" />

-First we should talk a bit about panels.
+First, we should talk a bit about panels.
 They are the backbone of Avo's display infrastructure.
 Most of the information that's on display is wrapped inside a panel.
 They help to give Avo that uniform design on every page.
-They are available as a view component too for custom tools and you can make your own pages using the same component.
+They are also available as a view component `Avo::PanelComponent` for custom tools, and you can make your own pages using it.

-When using the fields DSL for resources, all fields declared in the root will be grouped into a "main" panel, but you can add your own panels.
+When using the fields DSL for resources, all fields declared in the root will be grouped into a "main" panel, but you can add your panels.

 ```ruby
 class UserResource < Avo::BaseResource